italian dessert recipes

 Coffee Brownies

+My friend Michelle has been making these brownies since the early 1990s when I asked her for the recipe.
+And both of us contine to make these year after year.
 I've loved these ever since Michelle baked them for me years ago.
-But somehow when she makes them they always taste better than when I do.
+But somehow when she makes them they always taste better when she makes them.
 Why is that?
 There always seems to be a special magic when others bake for you!

 Coffee Brownies